myrojoylee/panda-knits/README.md

 - [Nodemon](https://nodemon.io/) to enable automatic restarting of your server upon any detected changes.

+## Additional Considerations

+[Stripe payment](https://stripe.com/docs/development) was in test mode during development.
+It has not been activated for production so a sample checkout page was provided instead when you click on 'check out' in the deployed version.

 ## Usage

 The application deployed on Heroku can be found [here](https://panda-knits-847b929e7885.herokuapp.com/).

-[Stripe payment](https://stripe.com/docs/development) was in test mode during development.
-It has not been activated for production so a sample checkout page was provided instead when you click on 'check out' in the deployed version.

 Below is a small demo animation showing basic functionality of this small e-commerce app: